Primary tabs

 An application is only complete when:

-1. you have submitted your application and supporting documents via the Applicant Portal
+- you have submitted your application and supporting documents via the Applicant Portal

-2. you have paid the application fee if applicable.
+- you have paid the application fee if applicable.
 For further information on application fees, and which courses require an application fee, see here.

-3. your referees have provided their references.
+- your referees have provided their references.

 If you miss the deadlines specified in this section, you will not be able to submit your application.

 Applicants for research in polar studies should select the following course: PhD (probationary) in Polar Studies at the Scott Polar Research Institute.
 The Institute/Department will then decide into which category – Polar Studies (Natural Science) or Polar Studies (Social Sciences and Humanities) – your application falls.
-This will affect the level of fee paid by applicants with overseas fee status.
+This will affect the level of fees paid by applicants with overseas fee status.

 Selection Process

-Each postgraduate student is assigned a principal supervisor to guide their research.
-They will work closely with their supervisor.
+Each postgraduate student is assigned a principal Supervisor to guide their research.
+They will work closely with their Supervisor.
 Acceptance of any applicant will be dependent upon specialist supervision being available.

 Applications received up to the December funding competition deadline will be reviewed as a gathered field, and can usually expect to receive a decision in February.
 Any applications received after this date will be considered in further gathered fields up to the March deadline with decisions usually made in April-May, but such applications will not be put into the University funding competition.